 The examination process at the end of secondary education has recently transitioned from ‘GCSE’ to ‘Attainment 8’.
 In York overall, the average attainment 8 score achieved by young people was higher than the national average.
 This reflects the GCSE attainment scores from the previous year.
 However, the average attainment 8 score for young people in care in York is lower than their counterparts nationally.
 This reflects GCSE data from the previous year for looked after children.

 Children living in the most deprived wards in York are twice as likely to be obese at reception as those living in the least deprived ward.
 Similarly, black reception age children in York are significantly more likely to be obese than their peers.

 The rate of teenage pregnancy in the most deprived ward is double the York average.

 Smoking in pregnancy

-Women living in the most deprived wards are five times more likely to smoke during pregnancy than women living in the least deprived wards.
+Women living in the most deprived wards are more than twice as likely to smoke during pregnancy as women living in the least deprived wards.

 School attainment in key stage two

 By the end of key stage two, disadvantaged pupils are substantially less likely to be assessed as having a good level of reading, writing, and maths.
 This is also true for pupils with special educational needs.

 Starting and Growing Well Inequality Report Published in August 2018, this inequality report takes a deeper look into differences of experience for children and young people growing up in York.
 The report focuses on three interlinking themes, childhood obesity, self-harm in young people, and childhood poverty.